Big-Life-Lab/PHES-ODM/metadata.md

 -   **accessToPublic**: If this is 'no', this data will not be available to the public.
 If missing, data will be available to the public.

--   **accessToAllOrg**: If this is 'no', this data will not be available to any partner organization.
+-   **accessToAllOrgs**: If this is 'no', this data will not be available to any partner organization.
 If missing, data will be available to the all organizations.

 -   **accessToSelf**: If this is 'no', this data will not be shown on the portal when this reporter logs in.
 If missing, data will be available to this reporter.